Private Pilot Glider, Oral Prep

 - Best L/D speed first, preserves glide range

-- Commit to one by 1,500 AGL, circle, evaluate, pick
+- Pick the FIELD by 1,500 ft AGL, circle, evaluate, choose

 How do you estimate wind direction without an instrument?